[5 MIN READ]

 When the COVID-19 pandemic hit the nation in early 2020, the nicer weather made it easier to adopt new recommendations to reduce our risk of catching and spreading the virus.
 Restaurants were allowed to open with patio seating.
 Friends and family could safely maintain relationships and exercise routines while social distancing in an outdoor setting.

-With the colder weather coming and COVID-19 still lingering, you may be wondering how you can keep safe indoors and maintain healthy lifestyle habits long term.
+With COVID-19 still lingering, you may be wondering how you can keep safe indoors and maintain healthy lifestyle habits long term.
 Here are some tips on keeping your mind and body healthy, including ideas for indoor exercise, managing stress about indoor events and even healthy eating habits to help keep your immune system in top condition.